SonuKumarSaw/MERN-Demo/README.md

 # MERN-Demo
 this is demo for git &amp; github
 </br>
-Author : Sonu Kumar Saw
+Author : Sonu Kumar Saw (I am a Student).